pythonanywhere/help_pages/articles/Conda.md

 notify_outdated_conda: false
 ```

+This will do 2 things:
-That will prevent to activate `conda` base environment automatically each time
+* prevent the activattion `conda` base environment automatically each time
 you start a Bash console.
+* it will turn off upgrade notifications, because it is not possible for users

-Also, as it's not possible for users to upgrade `conda`, and attempts to do it
+to upgrade `conda` and attempts to do that will lead to confusing errors.
-could lead to confusing errors, we recommend switching off the upgrade
-notifications, too.

 # Initializing conda